How Bedtime Routine Helps Your Baby Sleep Through the Night

 FAQs:

-No. If your baby has fallen asleep before your bedtime routine, let them continue sleeping.
-However, keep it in mind for next time and try to catch their sleepy cues so you can complete their bedtime routine and put them down drowsy but awake.
+If your baby has fallen asleep before your bedtime routine, you should not wake your baby to do their bedtime routine and let them continue sleeping.
+However, keep it in mind for next time and try to catch their sleepy cues so you can complete their bedtime routine and put them down when they are sleep but still awake.

-As a newborn that’s fine, however as they get older it’s not ideal.
-If you hold them until they fall asleep, they’ll depend on that each time they sleep.
-So if they wake in the night, they’ll look for you to hold them inorder to fall back to sleep.
-Instead, put your baby in their crib when they’re sleepy but awake.
+As a newborn it’s fine to hold baby until they fall asleep, however as they get older it’s not ideal.
+If you hold your baby until they fall asleep, they’ll depend on that each time they sleep.
+So if they wake in the night, they’ll look for you to hold them to fall back to sleep.
+IYou can help your baby sleep through the night by putting them in their crib when they’re sleepy but awake.

 Take a Short Assessment to Get Your Custom Sleep Plan